 [252]The diagnostic features included in Table 3 for Ceratitis cosyra derive from Kandybina (1977).
 If all of the character states in Table 3 are observed, the insect is consistent with a diagnosis as Ceratitis cosyra, but molecular analysis should be performed to confirm that identification (section 4.3.6).

-[253]4.2.5 Characters to identify third instars of the FAR complex
+[253]4.2.5 Characters to identify third instars of the FARQ complex